whosjorge23/pokedexFlutter/README.md

-# pokedex
+# Pokedex

-A new Flutter project.
+My Flutter Pokedex.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point to working with http request on Flutter application.

 A few resources to get you started if this is your first Flutter project: